 The Java language and platform in 2011 is old enough for a mid-life crisis, but it continues to form the foundation for some of the most innovative Web applications and enterprise middleware.
+It was a major newsmaker in 2010.

 Last year saw the formal transfer of Java stewardship from originator Sun Microsystems to Oracle, a move that was not without controversy.
 As elements in a new Java Developer Kit (JDK) come into focus in 2011, Oracle's technical intentions for the platform will become clearer.
 It does seem open to supporting different languages on the Java Virtual Machine (JVM), but it also seems protective of the JVM itself.
 Last year's aggressive legal attack on Google's Dalvik JVM-powered Android mobile system put all on notice that Oracle will move more quickly than did Sun to keep control of Java on mobile devices.